 Accreditation is a stamp of approval which means an outside organization has independently verified that the school or program in question meets agreed upon academic standards.
 Musicians do not need licenses, so it is not technically required that they pursue an accredited degree.
-However, students who hope to get a teacher’s license or who intend to transfer their credits from one school to another or use their undergraduate degree to apply to a graduate degree program will need to ensure they are considering regionally or nationally accredited degree programs.
-Prospective students will want to look for programs accredited by organizations recognized by the US Department of Education.
+However, online students who hope to get a teacher’s license or who intend to transfer their credits from one school to another or use their undergraduate degree to apply to a graduate degree program will need to ensure they are considering regionally or nationally accredited degree programs.
+Prospective online students will want to look for online programs accredited by organizations recognized by the US Department of Education.
 The National Association of Schools of Music is one group that grants accreditation to music programs that meet its standards.

 The world of music as a business has expanded dramatically to include the need for people in positions such as music producers, managers, promoters, and record label developers.
-In this ever-growing industry, a music background obtained through a degree program serves to prepare and distinguish those seeking to enter such a highly competitive vocation.
+In this ever-growing industry, a music background obtained through an online degree program serves to prepare and distinguish those seeking to enter such a highly competitive vocation.
 Because of new and expanding media technologies, the demand for those who are well prepared in music and related fields will have the best chance to land jobs in music production, management, and as multimedia music specialists.
 There are typically no formal education requirements to become a musician or singer, but one exception is classical music performance; a bachelor's degree in music may be required to work as a classical singer or musician.
-Graduates of music technology and production programs may find work as composers for video games, commercials, and films.
+Graduates of online music technology and production programs may find work as composers for video games, commercials, and films.

-Students who plan to teach music at a public school will need to complete a bachelor's degree and a obtain a state teaching license.
+Online students who plan to teach music at a public school will need to complete a bachelor's degree and a obtain a state teaching license.
 Some states require teachers to hold master's degrees in either their subject area or in education.
-Graduates of music education programs may use their degrees to satisfy these requirements and further their careers as teachers in either elementary or secondary schools.
+Graduates of online music education programs may use their degrees to satisfy these requirements and further their careers as teachers in either elementary or secondary schools.
 Music teachers may choose to become certified through the Music Teachers National Association.
 The certification process takes up to one year and requires the submission of a professional profile.
 The MTNA professional certification program is designed to establish competency for the music teaching professional.

-Graduates of doctorate programs may continue to work in elementary and high schools but may also work in research and academia at the postsecondary level.
+Graduates of online doctoral programs may continue to work in elementary and high schools but may also work in research and academia at the postsecondary level.
 Many of the graduates of online music education degree programs will go on to teach or become band directors at a school or college.
 Some will facilitate music programs for community centers, nursing homes, or children's after-school programs.
 Another area of music education is music therapy, in which music educators help individuals overcome mental and physical obstacles.

 - American Music Therapy Association.
-Accessed May 9, 2014. http://www.musictherapy.org.
+Accessed March 8, 2018. http://www.musictherapy.org.

 - Berklee Online.
 Berklee College of Music.
-Accessed May 10, 2014. http://www.berklee.edu.
+Accessed March 8, 2018. http://www.berklee.edu.

 - Music Teachers National Association.
-Accessed May 9, 2014.http://www.mtna.org.
+Accessed March 8, 2018.http://www.mtna.org.

 - National Association of Schools of Music.
-Accessed May 9, 2014. http://nasm.arts-accredit.org.
+Accessed March 8, 2018. http://nasm.arts-accredit.org.

 - Occupational Outlook Handbook.
 Bureau of Labor Statistics of the US Department of Labor.
-Accessed May 9, 2014. http://www.bls.gov/ooh/entertainment-and-sports/music-directors-and-composers.htm.
+Accessed March 8, 2018. http://www.bls.gov/ooh/entertainment-and-sports/music-directors-and-composers.htm.

 - Occupational Outlook Handbook.
 Bureau of Labor Statistics of the US Department of Labor.
-Accessed May 9, 2014. http://www.bls.gov/ooh/entertainment-and-sports/musicians-and-singers.htm.
+Accessed March 8, 2018. http://www.bls.gov/ooh/entertainment-and-sports/musicians-and-singers.htm.